wp-plugins/jm-twitter-cards/readme.txt

 **BE CAREFUL WITH THIS!
 DO NOT USE IF YOU DO NOT KNOW WHAT YOU ARE DOING, YOU CAN BREAK YOUR CARDS WITH THIS !!!**

-= There are a lot of new filters =
+= There are a lot of new filters since 5.2 =

 Meant to help developers only.
 You'll have to code to use them.

 == Changelog ==

+= 5.2.5 =
+* 7 June 2014
+* Fix preview with undefined index (new option open graph)
+* Add debug method in utilities

 = 5.2.4 =
 * 6 June 2014